rauluka/state-runner-code/README.md

 # state-runner-code
-Simple Azure SQL &amp; Cosmos DB app used as demo during "Do Developers Dream of Staless Apps presentation"
+Simple Azure SQL &amp; Cosmos DB app used as demo during "Do Developers Dream of Stateless Apps" presentation.

 ## Prerequisites
 1. You need to have access to Azure account and subscription.